Becheler/Becheler.github.io/pages/quetzal.md

 We all know that there is no such thing as frozen specification.
 Building a system in a changing environment is challenging, and you need the right tools.

-But here are the good news:
+But here are the **good news**:

-Quetzal is an open-source set of C++ abstractions (template classes, functions, algorithms, concepts) that provides a nice starter-pack to write your own simulation program.
+As an open-source set of C++ abstractions (template classes, functions, algorithms, concepts) Quetzal provides a nice starter-pack to write your own simulation program.

 You will probably not find everything that you need.